pearstopher/chess/README.md

 ## Move Generation

-I have included a sample move generation function in `example.py`.
+I have included a sample move generation function in each `example.py` script.
 It generates a valid move at random from the list of all available moves.
 You will see that creating a random move generator with our library is very simple!

 ```python